Bill Foster (character): Legacy

 Bill's nephew, M.I.T. student Tom Foster, informs the Black Panther of intending to follow in his uncle's footsteps by cracking the Pym Particle formula and being a hero.
-Tom later publicly denounced Reed Richards and Iron Man because of his uncle's death.
-Afterwards, Tom recreates and drinks his uncle's formula.
+Tom publicly denounces Reed Richards and Iron Man because of his uncle's death.
+Tom later recreates and drinks his uncle's formula.

-During the "Dark Reign" storyline, Norman Osborn dug up Foster's grave and removed his clavicle, hoping to use the Pym particle residue to track down Hank Pym's Mighty Avengers.
-Foster's clavicle is later broken in half by Osborn in a fit of rage after hearing Pym's team being declared "the real Avengers" on national television.

 When Hercules ventures into the Underworld, Bill Foster is one of numerous deceased characters seen in Erebus: the place in between life and death where those who feel they still have business in the mortal world gamble and linger for their resurrection.

 It is later revealed that Foster had worked with Hank on a virtual reality program where one could upload their consciousness and live on after death prior to his own death.
-The grieving Pym uploaded Foster's mind into the program, in effect creating a virtual Utopia for his comrade.
-A.I.M. later attempt to hijack the program, but Pym was able to defeat them with Eric O'Grady's help.
-During the adventure's course, O'Grady (disguised as Pym in the virtual world) converses briefly with Foster who says to stop pushing loved ones away.
+The grieving Pym uploads Foster's mind into the program, in effect creating a virtual Utopia for him.
+A.I.M. later attempts to hijack the program, but Pym was able to defeat them with Eric O'Grady's help.
+O'Grady (disguised as Pym in the virtual world) converses briefly with Foster, who tells him to stop pushing loved ones away.